k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/02_hardware_req_for_dev_qa.md

 </table>

-### For all installations, the FS configuration must be as follows:
+### For all installations, the file system configuration must be as follows:

 * Volume of 150G /opt/apps/fabric/ - will also be used as the home directory for a Fabric user.